fitzfitz/skeptic-astronaut/README.md

-Astro app
+Astro + Preact app

-### git subtree push --prefix dist origin gh-pages
+### This is the base code for my GitHub Pages, and the build is on another repository.